 Any type of auto accident can result in mental trauma and devastating injuries.
 However, severe and debilitating injuries are much more common when the auto accident involves a semi or other large commercial truck.
 Filing a claim to cover damages in a truck accident can be much more complex due to truck companies, insurance companies, and complicated liability.
 A Tampa truck accident lawyer is an essential ally when filing these claims.

 Truck accidents are more likely to result in fatalities and life-long disabling injuries to those in passenger cars.
 Commercial vehicles are larger and much heavier than passenger cars, especially when they are carrying cargo.
 In head-on collisions between passenger vehicles and commercial trucks, those in a car will likely suffer fatal injuries.
+A Tampa truck accident lawyer can help with many of these issues.

 Even when those in cars do not die from their injuries, their entire lives can be altered due to disfigurement, scarring, and disability.
 Individuals and their families can be under severe financial strain due to surgery costs, physical therapy bills, long-term care, property damage to their vehicle and other items, a loss of income, and, for some, the inability to ever return to work.